 Western Arkansas Ballet was founded July 23, 1979, as the Fort Smith Civic Ballet and reorganized in August 1985 under the present logo and code of ethics.
-Western Arkansas Ballet has an Executive Artistic Director, Administrator/Ballet Instructor, Dance Instructor, and Administrative Assistant.
+Western Arkansas Ballet has an Executive Artistic Director, Administrator, Ballet Master, Dance Instructor, and Administrative Assistant.
 Western Arkansas Ballet is governed by a Board of Directors from the Fort Smith community with input from our National Artistic Advisory Board and our Community Advisory Board.

 For the past twenty-eight years, the Board of Directors has introduced and implemented outreach and educational programs to fulfill the mission of Western Arkansas Ballet.
 The Board of Directors is proud of the unique characteristics of Western Arkansas Ballet: it is the only dance organization in the area with membership in Regional Dance America/Southwest, an Association of Regional Ballet Companies; the only dance organization in the area to receive annual support from the Arkansas Arts council; and the only non-profit dance school and company in the area.
 The mission of Western Arkansas Ballet is to create a community dedicated to the Fine Arts through quality dance education, training and performance.